- What is a training manual? + Free template

 Step 4.
 Create the content

 More often than not, your materials are guided by strategy and supported by people and tools.
-Sometimes there's a cost, but if you have a well-defined goal.
+Sometimes there's a cost, but you can count on maximum ROI if you have a well-defined goal.

 Step 5.
 Deliver, track progress & collect feedback

 Share your training manual with all relevant audiences.
 This process depends on the tool you use.

 With Scribe, you can easily share via a quick link, embed in any tool or export into PDF, Confluence or Markdown.